ChristianSteger/HORAYZON/README.md

 - **shadow/gridded_curved_DEM_SRTM.py**: Compute shadow map and shortwave correction factor from SRTM (geodetic coordinates, ~90 m resolution) for South Georgia in the South Atlantic Ocean for a day in southern-hemisphere winter.
 Earth's surface curvature and atmospheric refraction is considered.
 - **shadow/gridded_curved_DEM_REMA.py**: Compute shortwave correction factor from REMA (map projection, ~100 m resolution) for an example region in Antarctica for a day in southern-hemisphere summer.
 Earth's surface curvature and atmospheric refraction is considered and ocean grid cells are ignored.
 - **shadow/gridded_planar_DEM_artifical.py**: Compute shortwave correction factor from artifical topography (hemispherical mountain in the centre).
 The illumination source (sun) rotates once around the centre.
 - **shadow/gridded_curved_DEM_NASADEM.py** Compute shortwave correction factor from NASADEM (geodetic coordinates, ~30 m resolution) for an example region in the Karakoram for a day in northern-hemisphere winter.
 Earth's surface curvature is considered and atmospheric refraction ignored.
-All non-glacier grid cells are masked to speed-up the horizon computation.
+All non-glacier grid cells are masked to speed-up computation.

 # Digital elevation model and auxiliary data